FrontEndFoxes/curriculum/workshop/minis/mini1.md

 }
 ```

-Now we can add a dynamic `disabled` attribute to the 'Like' button and set it equal to `isAlreadyInFavorites`.
+Now we can add a dynamic `disabled` attribute to the 'Like' button in the top card and set it equal to `isAlreadyInFavorites`.

 ```html
 <v-btn icon @click="addToFavorites" :disabled="isAlreadyInFavorites">